GetDim/Sudoku_HTML/README.md

-NextGame.exe replaces exisiting Game191.txt with the new game numbers
+NextGame.exe generates next Game##.txt with new game numbers